 The information contained in this web update is released in accordance with section 25 of the Transport Safety Investigation Act 2003 and is derived from the initial investigation of the occurrence.
 Readers are cautioned that new evidence will become available as the investigation progresses that will enhance the ATSB's understanding of the accident as outlined in this web update.
 As such, no analysis or findings are included in this update.

-|Date:||18 March 2018||Investigation status:||Active|
+|Date:||18 March 2018||Investigation status:||Completed|

 |Time:||1612 EDT||Investigation level:||Defined - click for an explanation of investigation levels|

-|Location:||Somersby (ALA)||Investigation phase:||Final report: Approval|
+|Location:||Somersby (ALA)||Investigation phase:||Final report: Dissemination|

-|State:||New South Wales||Occurrence type:||Collision with terrain|
+|State:||New South Wales||Occurrence type:||Runway excursion|

-|Report status:||Preliminary||Highest injury level:||Fatal|
+|Report status:||Final||Highest injury level:||Fatal|